-The UK authorities are adamant that to self-report in any meaningful sense, firms must provide them with sufficiently detailed information about the wrongdoing.
+The UK authorities are adamant that to self-report in any meaningful sense, firms must provide sufficiently detailed information about the wrongdoing.
 The SFO states: ‘All supporting evidence including, but not limited to emails, banking evidence and witness accounts, must be provided to the SFO’s Intelligence Unit as part of the self-reporting process.’
-In practice, the SFO’s Intelligence Unit will not always want every email that has been identified during an internal investigation.
-A key question for a company considering a self-report is thus whether or not it is prepared to disclose its full interview notes; the privileged status of which has been subject to heated debate in the United Kingdom in recent years.
+A key question when considering a self-report is therefore whether it is prepared to disclose its full interview notes, the privileged status of which has been subject to heated debate in the United Kingdom in recent years.

 If a further illustration of the potential complexities and follow-on implications of DPAs were needed, it is provided by Omers Administration Corporation and others v.
-Tesco PLC.
-In a judgment handed down in January 2019 in civil proceedings pursued by investors in respect of losses they claim resulted from the conduct forming the basis of the DPA agreed between the SFO and Tesco Stores Limited, Mr Justice Hildyard ordered disclosure of documents in the possession or control of Tesco PLC.
-These included some documents provided to it by the SFO that had been obtained from third parties through the use of the SFO’s compulsory powers under section 2 of the Criminal Justice Act 1987 and transcripts of interviews with and witness statements of third parties.
-The conflict between Tesco PLC’s obligations to keep these documents confidential pursuant to an undertaking provided to the SFO as part of the DPA negotiation process, and its disclosure obligations in the follow-on litigation pursued by investors under the Financial Services and Markets Act 2000, generated substantial ancillary litigation and a costly and involved process of seeking representations from third parties.
+Tesco plc.
+In a judgment handed down in January 2019 in civil proceedings pursued by investors for losses they claimed resulted from the conduct forming the basis of the DPA agreed between the SFO and Tesco Stores Limited, Mr Justice Hildyard ordered disclosure of documents in the possession or control of Tesco plc.
+These included some documents provided to it by the SFO, which had been obtained from third parties through the use of the SFO’s compulsory powers under section 2 of the Criminal Justice Act 1987, and transcripts of interviews with, and witness statements of, third parties.
+The conflict between Tesco plc’s obligations to keep these documents confidential pursuant to an undertaking provided to the SFO as part of the DPA negotiation process, and its disclosure obligations in the follow-on litigation pursued by investors under the Financial Services and Markets Act 2000, generated substantial ancillary litigation and a costly and involved process of seeking representations from third parties.
 The proceedings serve as a reminder that although a DPA may avoid the need for protracted criminal proceedings, it provides no guarantee of finality in respect of (and indeed may provide oxygen for) associated civil (or regulatory) proceedings.

 The SFO has maintained for some time that firms wishing to co-operate with the SFO need to give serious consideration to waiving privilege, and that it is ready to challenge any overly broad claims to privilege.
 The Corporate Co-operation Guidance reinforces that approach.
-It notes that a claim to privilege must be properly established, that any claim should be supported by independent counsel and that the Court of Appeal in ENRC ‘has not ruled out a court’s consideration of the effect of an organisation’s non-waiver over witness accounts as it determines whether a proposed DPA is in the interests of justice’.
+It notes that a firm’s claim to privilege must be properly established, that any claim should be supported by independent counsel and that the Court of Appeal ruling in ENRC ‘has not ruled out a court’s consideration of the effect of an organisation’s non-waiver over witness accounts in determining whether a proposed DPA is in the interests of justice’.

-In deciding whether to acquiesce in providing witness accounts, a company will need clear advice as to the risks involved in waiving litigation privilege, even on a limited basis, at such an early stage, particularly before it is clear whether a settled resolution is likely and especially where multiple authorities may be involved.
-The shield of litigation privilege is clearly of paramount importance to any company defending criminal or regulatory enforcement proceedings where, very commonly, civil litigants will be waiting in the wings and in jurisdictions where the concept of limited waiver may not exist.
+In deciding whether to acquiesce in providing witness accounts and other privileged materials, a company will need clear advice as to the risks involved in waiving litigation privilege, even on a limited basis, at such an early stage, particularly before it is clear whether a settled resolution is likely and especially where multiple authorities may be involved.
+The shield of litigation privilege is clearly of paramount importance to any firm defending criminal or regulatory enforcement proceedings where, very commonly, civil litigants will be waiting in the wings and in jurisdictions such as the United States, where the concept of limited waiver does not exist.

-In addition to influencing the scope of an internal investigation, UK authorities may also influence a firm’s ability to conduct witness interviews after self-reporting, whether by prohibiting the firm from conducting interviews with certain individuals, or by requiring the firm to delay such interviews until after the authority has interviewed the individuals concerned.
-In approving the various DPAs to date, Sir Brian Leveson highlighted the assistance provided by firms to the SFO in relation to witness interviews.
-In relation to the Rolls-Royce DPA, for example, Leveson P noted the high levels of co-operation from Rolls-Royce as regards its witnesses, pointing out that when the SFO commenced its own investigation, not only did it have access to Rolls-Royce’s internal investigations and interview notes (Rolls-Royce having made a limited waiver of its claims for legal professional privilege over them), but Rolls-Royce also deferred certain interviews until after the SFO had completed interviews of them.
+In addition to influencing the scope of an internal investigation, UK authorities may also influence a firm’s ability to conduct witness interviews after self-reporting, whether by prohibiting the firm from conducting interviews with certain individuals, or by requiring the firm to delay them until the authority has conducted its own interviews.
+In Rolls-Royce, for example, Sir Brian Leveson noted that when the SFO commenced its own investigation, Rolls-Royce had not only provided access to its internal investigations and interview notes (by a limited waiver of its claims for legal professional privilege over them), but also deferred its own interviews until after the SFO had done so.

 A DPA or settled resolution will always include a number of non-financial terms and conditions.
 While these will often be fact-dependent and tailored to the wrongdoing involved and the state of the firm’s remediation at the point of agreement, the DPA Code includes a list of terms that may be agreed as part of a DPA, including requirements for putting in place a robust compliance or monitoring programme, or both, which may include the appointment of an independent monitor.

 There is no one ‘correct’ approach to investigating disclosures, allegations or whistleblowers’ reports.
-What is necessary and appropriate when following up on a disclosure will vary significantly depending on factors including the jurisdictions, personnel and business areas implicated.
-Several key principles may, however, help corporates to respond decisively and consistently, and to protect their interests when they receive disclosures of alleged misconduct.
+What is necessary and appropriate will vary significantly depending on factors including the jurisdictions, personnel and business areas implicated.
+The following key principles may, however, help firms to respond decisively and consistently to disclosures of alleged misconduct, and to protect their interests when they do.

 Clear communication underpins a successful response to a disclosure, particularly where a whistleblower is involved.
-Carefully delineated channels must be in place to enable staff receiving disclosures (whether through a dedicated hotline or other less formal channels) to escalate them quickly and to the right people.
-In particular, policies and procedures should name a designated member of the senior management of the corporate (probably in its legal or compliance function) who should have a direct reporting line to the board or audit committee.
+Carefully delineated channels must be in place to enable staff receiving disclosures (whether through a dedicated hotline or other less formal channels) to escalate them quickly and to the appropriate people.
+In particular, policies and procedures should name a designated member of the senior management (typically in its legal or compliance function) who should have a direct reporting line to the board or audit committee.
 Provision should also be made for how to deal with disclosures naming members of the board or the designated senior manager responsible for handling whistleblowing reports.

 Not every disclosure or whistleblowing report will justify the expenditure of time and resources on comprehensive internal investigations or involve reports to authorities.
 It is clearly important to guard against complacency or undue cynicism when evaluating issues, or reports by whistleblowers.
 Level-headedness and even-handedness pay dividends.
 Allegations should be viewed dispassionately and, where possible, empirically tested by reference to readily available documents, or by means of interviews with relevant individuals (who should be apprised of the importance of confidentiality).

-Where initial enquiries show disclosures or allegations to be well founded, firms’ responses should be guided by clear protocols.
-These should set out the circumstances in which external legal counsel should be instructed (which may well be advisable at an early stage to ensure the preservation of any applicable privilege, as discussed above).
-They may also deal with how and when other external specialist resources (such as forensic IT consultants or accountants) may be required and instructed, and how such selection and instruction should occur (which should involve instruction by legal counsel, again to maintain privilege as far as possible).
+Where initial enquiries show disclosures or allegations to be well founded, firms’ responses should be guided by clear protocols setting out the circumstances in which external legal counsel should be instructed (advisable at an early stage to preserve any applicable privilege), how and when other external specialist resources (such as forensic IT consultants or accountants) may be required and instructed, and how such selection and instruction should occur (ideally by legal counsel, again to maintain privilege as far as possible).

-Appropriate senior individuals within the organisation’s human resources function should also be identified to coordinate its approach towards the whistleblower (if there is one) and to deal with any disciplinary action in relation to other employees that may be necessary.
-The FCA and PRA’s whistleblowing rules require some regulated firms to have enhanced their existing whistleblowing procedures, including the appointment of a whistleblowers’ champion since 7 March 2016.
+Appropriate senior individuals within the firm’s human resources function should be involved in coordinating the approach to the whistleblower (if there is one) and dealing with any disciplinary action.
+The United Kingdom’s whistleblowing legislation and the related FCA and PRA whistleblowing rules required some regulated firms to enhance their existing whistleblowing procedures, including by appointing a whistleblowers’ champion.

-Once notified of the fact of serious issues or allegations made in a whistleblowing report, it is paramount that the firm’s senior management is kept apprised of the progress of enquiries.
-Once evidence emerges that establishes that complaints appear to be well founded, the window within which firms may receive maximum credit for self-reporting actual or suspected misconduct to the appropriate authorities is relatively short.
+Once the firm’s senior management is notified of serious issues or allegations being made in a whistleblowing report, it is paramount to keep them apprised of the progress of enquiries.
+If evidence emerges that appears to substantiate the concerns, the window for firms to receive maximum credit for self-reporting to appropriate authorities is relatively short.

-Where corporates determine that it is necessary to make a report to authorities, the main challenges facing them are to demonstrate that any self-report (1) has been made in a timely fashion, (2) has been made genuinely voluntarily (i.e., not simply because public disclosure or a regulatory or criminal investigation is imminent), and (3) contains enough information to enable the authority to make a meaningful and informed assessment as to how to proceed.
+Once firms decide to make a report to authorities, the main challenges facing them are to demonstrate that any self-report (1) has been made in a timely fashion, (2) has been made genuinely voluntarily (i.e., not simply because public disclosure or a regulatory or criminal investigation is imminent) and (3) contains enough information to enable the authority to make a meaningful and informed assessment as to how to proceed.

 A firm should aim to be the first to self-report to maximise credit.
-Generally, authorities will acknowledge that internal investigations into complex matters that may have occurred many years ago take time and give credit for initial notifications based on certain key facts having been established, with an indication that a fuller report will follow the completion of a more thorough investigation.
+Generally, authorities will acknowledge that internal investigations into complex matters occurring many years before can take time and give credit for initial notifications based on the discovery of certain key facts, with an indication that a fuller report will follow more thorough investigation.